thirdgen88/ignition-vagrant/README.md

 cd evaluator
 vagrant up
 ```
-The system will create an provision a development environment with Oracle Java8, MySQL, and Ignition 7.9.1 preinstalled.
+The system will create an provision an Ubuntu 16.04 development environment with Oracle Java8, MySQL, and Ignition 7.9.1 preinstalled.
 Next, simply launch a web browser against the forwarded port on your local computer:

 http://localhost:8088